rushikeshbadsiwal/Friends-Submissions/README.md

 # Friends-Submissions
-Simple python code to keep track of all your friends submissions of hackerearth
+Simple python code to keep track of all your friends submissions on hackerearth